hashicorp/vault-hcp-lib/README.md

   -cluster-id=cluster-name
 ```

-In order to clean up the cache with the HCP credentials used to connect to a HCP Vault cluster, you can use the disconnect subcommand:
+To clean HCP credentials from the cache use the `disconnect` subcommand:

 ```sh
 $ vault hcp disconnect